-The necessary registration paperwork is held at the Early Years and Main office thus enabling contact with parents at any time.
+The necessary registration paperwork is held at the school's Main office thus enabling contact with parents at any time.
 Contact details are also available on our MIS.

 The setting is well lit internally and externally and has natural light sources available.